A Guide to Arthurian Archaeology: Badon, Castle Killibury, Glastonbury, South Cadbury & Tintagel

 Glastonbury, Somerset

 What then of the Arthurian associations?
-Arthur's connection with Glastonbury is first recorded in the Vita Gildae ('Life of St Gildas) by Caradoc of Llanarcfan writing in the 1120s or 1130s:
+Arthur's connection with Glastonbury is first recorded in the Vita Gildae ('Life of St Gildas') by Caradoc of Llancarfan, which was written in the 1120s or 1130s:

-When the abbot of Glastonbury - attended by the clergy and Gildas the Wise - saw this, he stepped in between the contending armies, and peacefully advised his king Melwas, that he should restore the kidnapped lady.
+When the abbot of Glastonbury -- attended by the clergy and Gildas the Wise -- saw this, he stepped in between the contending armies, and peacefully advised his king Melwas, that he should restore the kidnapped lady.
 And so, she who was to be restored was restored in peace and good will.
 When these things had been don, the two kings gave to the abbot many territories; and they came to visit the church of St Mary to pray; the abbot sanctioning the dear fraternity in return for the peace they enjoyed and the benefits which they had bestowed and which they were about to bestow yet more plentifully.
-Then, reconciled, the kings left, swearing reverently to obey the most venerable abbot of Glastonbury, and not to violate the hliest part nor even the lands bordering on the land of its overseer.
-(John B. Coe and Simon Young The Celtic Sources for the Arthurian Legend (Llanerch 1995) pp.25-27)
+Then, reconciled, the kings left, swearing reverently to obey the most venerable abbot of Glastonbury, and not to violate the holiest part nor even the lands bordering on the land of its overseer.
+(J. B. Coe and S. Young (ed. and trans.), The Celtic Sources for the Arthurian Legend (Felinfach, 1995) pp. 25-27)

 South Cadbury, Somerset

-This important Iron-Age hill-fort (ST 628252) was reoccupied and refortified in the late fifth or sixth century but occupation ceased in the seventh century.
+This important Iron-Age hill-fort (ST 628252) was reoccupied and refortified in the late fifth or sixth century, but occupation ceased in the seventh century.
 The hill-fort itself is enormous and it has been estimated that around 870 men would have been needed to defend it.
-The nature of the evidence for post-Roman activity consists of a massive refortification of the defenses, including a timber gate-tower (this refortification would have represented a formidable undertaking -- it spans 1.2 km -- and could only have been carried out by people in command of extensive resources); post-built timber structures in the interior of the hillfort, one of which is 19 metres long by 10 metres wide and is interpreted as a feasting hall perhaps modelled on the villa complexes of later Roman Britain; and a large quantity of imported Mediterranean pottery which is associated with both the buildings and the fortifications.
-The scale of the occupation and the large amounts of imported pottery make it clear that this was a very high-status site and the excavator (Leslie Alcock) would see it as an administrative centre of a large British territory.
+The nature of the evidence for post-Roman activity consists of a massive re-fortification of the defences, including a timber gate-tower (this re-fortification would have represented a formidable undertaking -- it spans 1.2 km -- and could only have been carried out by someone in command of extensive resources); post-built timber structures in the interior of the hillfort, one of which is 19 metres long by 10 metres wide and is interpreted as a feasting hall, perhaps modelled on the villa complexes of Late Roman Britain; and a large quantity of imported post-Roman Mediterranean pottery, which is associated with both the buildings and the fortifications.
+The scale of the occupation and the large amounts of imported pottery make it clear that this was a very high-status site, and the excavator (Leslie Alcock) would see it as an administrative centre of a large British territory.

-The nature of the Arthurian connection is difficult to assess.
-The first reference to such a connection occurs in the sixteenth century when John Leland, a noted apologist for a historical Arthur, wrote (ca .
-1540):
+The nature of the Arthurian connection of this site is difficult to assess.
+The first reference to such a connection occurs in the sixteenth century, when John Leland -- a noted apologist for a historical Arthur, writing c.
+1540 -- wrote that:

 At the very southe ende of the chirch of South-Cabuyri standith Camallate, sumtyme a famose toun or castelle, apon a very torre or hille, wunderfully enstrengtheid of nature...
 The people can telle nothing ther but that they have hard say that Arture much restorid to Camalat.